cacophony-wj/licentia_black/README.md

 This shouldn't happen unless you download the list multiple times or download multiple _Wabbajack_ lists.
 Sign up for an account or wait for the timeout to expire.

 ## Post-Installation

+### Verifying the Modlist

+_Licentia_ is over **HALF A TERABYTE** in size with almost **HALF A MILLION** individual files.
+Given the likelihood of corrupted files during installation, it is strongly recommended that files be checked after installation.

+**DO NOT OPEN MOD ORGANIZER 2 AFTER INSTALLATION.** This will cause the Verification to fail.

+To verify the modlist, launch the _Wabbajack_ app again after installation.

+Ensure that all the same settings are used as during the installation process.
+You need the **SAME** `.Wabbajack` file and the **SAME** Modlist and Downloads folders.

+Click the **VERIFY** button in the Lower Right Corner of _Wabbajack._

+Wait for the process to complete.
+It can take quite some time.

+You **MUST** receive a popup webpage that is **BLANK** with **ZERO ERRORS** or you will have horribly weird bugs and crashes that are impossible to troubleshoot.

+If you receive **ANY** errors you **MUST** reinstall the list with the "Overwrite" checkbox selected.
+Do not worry, it will not redo everything. _Wabbajack_ can scan itself to see what's wrong and repair only what needs to be repaired.

+**YOU MUST RECEIVE ZERO ERRORS.
+THIS IS NOT OPTIONAL.**

+This may be much more difficult if your Internet connection is poor, or the _Wabbajack_ app is frequently interrupted.

 ### Tweaking the Modlist